jpchateau/Interactive-Image/docs/getting-started/basic-usage.rst

      <script src="interactive-image.min.js"></script>
    </body>

-**Note regarding the css file:** You may have to rewrite the relative paths of the fonts.
+**Note regarding the CSS file:** You may have to rewrite the relative paths of the fonts.

 **JavaScript**